 7) Be sure that you can afford the payments

 If you can’t pay the mortgage every month and/or don’t have the money to make repairs, your dream home may turn into a disaster.
 Have a serious discussion with your mortgage lender, take the time to figure out your monthly budget.

 Overspending creates financial problems that can lead to stress and have negative effects on your marriage, family relationships and financial health.
 Budgeting is a big key to having a happy, secure financial life.
 Using a financial calculator can sometimes help you to determine what you can afford.

 8) You need to consider your student loan debt

-Many student loan borrowers – 71 percent, in a recent survey – say student loans are one reason they’ve delayed buying a home.
+Many student loan borrowers – 71 percent, 2017 in a survey – say student loans are one reason they’ve delayed buying a home.
 But could soon be changing, according to U.S. News and World Report (May 03, 2017)